eddmann/eddmann.github.io/_posts/2023/2023-08-07-rewriting-the-santa-lang-interpreter-in-rust-part-3-performance.md

 ---
 layout: post
 title: 'Rewriting the santa-lang Interpreter in Rust, Part 3 - Performance'
-meta: 'This series of articles documents my experience rewriting the santa-lang interpreter in Rust.
-In this article, I delve into how I went about benchmarking the two implementations (TypeScript/Node and Rust), greatly improving performance and highlighting interesting findings along the way.'
+meta: 'This series of posts documents my experience rewriting the santa-lang interpreter in Rust.
+In this post, I delve into how I went about benchmarking the two implementations (TypeScript/Node and Rust), greatly improving performance and highlighting interesting findings along the way.'
 tags: rust santa-lang interpreter santa-lang-in-rust-series
 ---

 Now that we have discussed building the core language and desired runtimes, it is time to highlight one of the biggest reasons why I decided to rewrite the interpreter in a lower-level systems language - performance!
-In this article, I will document how I went about benchmarking the two implementations (TypeScript/Node and Rust), greatly improving performance and highlighting interesting findings along the way.
+In this post, I will document how I went about benchmarking the two implementations (TypeScript/Node and Rust), greatly improving performance and highlighting interesting findings along the way.

 <!--more-->